VildMedPap/VildMedPap/README.md

 Big fan of handling as much as possible through the combination of Docker, Makefiles and configuration.

 Had a minor adventure within frontend in the middle of 2021.
-Not a fan (maybe because it was solely as a hobby project and not professionally?
+Not hooked (maybe because it was solely as a hobby project and not professionally?
 Who knows...)

 ---